lsst-dm/dmtn-099/index.rst

 Overview
 ########

-   In the `Gen3 Butler Registry`_ (`RFC-484`_), IDs must be unique not only within a schema but across multiple schemas.
-This is because the design requires the union of tables across multiple schemas to search across multiple sources of data.
-Additionally, the key generation method must be able to maintain uniqueness whether the application is online or offline.
+   In the `Gen3 Butler Registry`_ (`RFC-484`_), IDs must be universally unique across all Gen3 Butler instances.
+This is because the design requires the union of tables across multiple registry instances to search across multiple sources of data.
+Additionally, the key generation method must work without connectivity to LSST central services.
+In the case of local Gen3 Butler instances with or without connectivity, IDs do not have to be universally unique at generation time but can be made unique later when required.
+Strong preference should be given to an id generation method that works in all use cases.

    .. _Gen3 Butler Registry: https://dmtn-073.lsst.io